-- In "Reclassification" we summarize items which are presented separate under IFRS but which are included in the technical provisions under Solvency II. - Solvency II technical provisions are present values of future cash flows discounted at the risk-free interest rate, whereas under IFRS generally annuity reserves are discounted, only. - The risk margin under Solvency II covers the costs of providing an amount of eligible own funds equal to the Solvency Capital Requirement necessary to support the insurance and reinsurance obligations over their lifetime. - Solvency II technical provisions are calculated as a probability weighted average, whereas under IFRS the technical provisions represent a more prudent best estimate.
+- Solvency II technical provisions are present values of future cash flows discounted at the risk-free interest rate, whereas under IFRS generally annuity reserves are discounted, only. - The risk margin under Solvency II covers the costs of providing an amount of eligible own funds equal to the Solvency Capital Requirement necessary to support the insurance and reinsurance obligations over their lifetime. - Solvency II technical provisions are calculated as a probability weighted average, whereas under IFRS the technical provisions represent a more prudent best estimate.
 In addition, Solvency II takes a homogenous ultimate view while IFRS distinguishes earned and unearned loss and premium reserves.
-Both effects are presented as item "Differences in actuarial estimates and business volume differences".
+Both effects are presented as item "Differences in actuarial estimates and business volume differences". - Due to the interpretative decision, the payables receivables are netted.